 - exposure to secondary smoke

 - long-term exposure to heavy metals, chemicals, or diesel exhaust

 - long-term exposure to asbestos or high levels of radon

 Diagnosis of a Pancoast tumor is challenging and often delayed because its symptoms are similar to those of bone and joint diseases.
 Also, Pancoast tumors are rare and may be unfamiliar to doctors.
-Pancoast tumors make up only of all lung cancers.
+Pancoast tumors make up only

 Your doctor will ask you about your symptoms, when they began, and if they’ve changed over time.
 They’ll conduct a physical exam and order tests to look for a tumor and any spread of the cancer.
 If a tumor is detected, your doctor may order additional tests to determine the stage of the tumor.